John Kline (politician): Career

-Before his election to Congress, Kline was a 25-year career commissioned officer in the U.S. Marine Corpos, where he was a senior military aide to Presidents Carter and Reagan and was responsible for carrying the President's football.
+Before his election to Congress, Kline was a 25-year career commissioned officer in the U.S. Marine Corps, where he was a senior military aide to Presidents Carter and Reagan and was responsible for carrying the President's football.
 During his military career, Kline was a Naval Aviator who served as a helicopter pilot in Vietnam, commanded all Marine aviation forces in Operation Restore Hope in Somalia, flew "Marine One," the Presidential helicopter, in HMX-1, and served as Program Development Officer at Headquarters Marine Corps.
 He received numerous medals and commendations, including the Defense Superior Service Medal, four awards of the Legion of Merit, the Meritorious Service Medal, the Navy Commendation Medal, three awards of the Vietnam Service Medal, the Vietnam Campaign Medal, and the Presidential Service Badge.
 Kline retired from the Marine Corps as a colonel.

 Personal life

 Kline and his second wife, Vicky, live in Burnsville, Minnesota.
 Kline has two children and four grandchildren.
 Kline was previously married to Christine Lewis.